 Assessments will be through written and practical exams, practical reports, presentations, class tests and a final research dissertation.

 In addition to the University's standard entry requirements, you should have:

-If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Sports Science Extended Degree or Sports Therapy Extended Degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Sport and Exercise Performance Analysis (including foundation year) BSc (Hons) degree.

 If you have relevant qualifications or credit from a similar course it may be possible to enter this course at an advanced stage rather than beginning in the first year.
 See our information for students applying for advanced entry.

 The modules listed below are for the academic year 2020/21 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.